Soil testing to support better fertiliser decisions

 If you have been involved in a similar whole farm soil testing program from June 2009, you are still eligible to register your interest.
 Previous participants will need to co-contribute $25 per paddock, with a minimum cost of $300 to participate.

-The expression of interest period will close 10 July 2019.
+The expression of interest period is currently closed.

 Did you know?